Daratrixx/RoN-Ai-Core/README.md

   - [ ] ui to assign bots to starting locations and teams
 ### Available features
 - 0% Quality of Life
-  - [ ] command to force Ass to ally other players
+  - [ ] command to force AIs to ally other players
+  - [x] AI surrender when situation is hopeless
 - 75% Building structures
   - [x] Process the Building priorities to decide when to start new structures
     - [x] Bug: Ai sometimes starts additional capitols